Sakhalinfox/orangepill.dev/_posts/2023-01-08-nostr-public-relay-and-nip05-identification-services.md

   - nostr
   - relay
   - nip05
+  - paid relay
 toc: true
 ---
 # Orangepill.dev Public Nostr Relay

-Our public Nostr relay is located in Virginia, USA, freely accessible by adding the following websocket URL: **`wss://nostr.orangepill.dev`** to your favourite Nostr clients.
+Our public Nostr relay is located in Virginia, USA, accessible by making a one-time admission payment of 4500 Sats over [here](https://relay.orangepill.dev).
 The relay implementation that we use is [Nostream](https://github.com/Cameri/nostream).

-To view details about the supported NIP's visit [Nostr.watch](https://nostr.watch/relay/nostr.orangepill.dev).
+To view details about the supported NIP's visit [Nostr.watch](https://nostr.watch/relay/relay.orangepill.dev).

 For monitoring the uptime status of our relay, other public relays and any future Nostr, Bitcoin or Lightning⚡ services that we will run, visit our uptime monitoring page [here](https://uptime.orangepill.dev).